baby636/p2pvps-client/client/rpi/flashStorage/README.md

 persistent storage.
 Also, unlike the [simple shell](../simple), the Renter has sudo privileges in this flash shell.
 It is **strongly** recommended that device owners do not use the SD card for persistent storage, and instead use a dedicated USB flash drive.
-The scripts in this directory assume this configuration:
+The scripts in this directory assume this configuration.

+Reliable *64 GB* flash drives can now be found on Amazon.com for under $10.
+This capacity will be considered the 'standard' storage side for a P2P VPS client.

 ![flash client](../../../images/flash-client.jpg?raw=true "flash client")